onaio/help/faqs/_posts/2014-09-23-import-data.md

 category: faq
 ---

 Using **Import CSV** to upload data is a great way to add form records in bulk or make edits using spreadsheet software rather than Ona's web interface.
 The safest way to do this is working from a CSV file downloaded from Ona.
-Here's the step by step process:
+Here's a step by step process:

 1. Make sure data already exists on the form you want to upload data to.
 You can do this by adding a submisssion through Enketo webforms or ODK Collect.
 Make sure every question has an answer so you have an idea of what new data should look like.